Table of Contents

 No one should be discouraged by the power of sin in their life, for with “God all things are possible” (Matthew 19:26).
 Abraham believed that God could bring into existence what He promised and even bring the dead to life (Hebrews 11:17-19).
 The Christian’s faith in God should be similar to that of Abraham.
 He fixed his faith in a divine promise that only God could fulfill (Romans 4:17).
 Likewise, Christians should trust God to give them victory over their weaknesses and bad habits (Romans 8:3-4).

 Further, the Lord promised His believers unlimited power.
 He said, “Behold, I give you the authority to trample on serpents and scorpions, and over all the power of the enemy, and nothing shall by any means hurt you” (Luke 10:19).
-Also, He promised that they can experience salvation “to the uttermost” (Hebrews 7:25).
-He promised that they will be “more than conquerors” (Romans 8:37), and “always triumph” (2 Corinthians 2:14).
+And He pledged that they can experience salvation “to the uttermost” if they yield to Him (Hebrews 7:25).
+He declared that they will be “more than conquerors” (Romans 8:37), and “always triumph” (2 Corinthians 2:14).

 At the second coming of Christ, the Creator “will transform our lowly body that it may be conformed to His glorious body, according to the working by which He is able even to subdue all things to Himself” (Philippians 3:21).
 Thus, the redeemed, beside their transformed characters, will also have immortal bodies like Jesus (1 Cor.
 15:51–53).
 This transformation completes the plan of salvation.
 Through Christ’s resurrection, the Christian in the New Earth will have full and complete victory over the second death (Revelation 2:11, 20:6).